Functional central limit theorems for rough volatility: Applications

 \subsubsection{Numerical example: rough Bergomi model}

-We construct a rough volatility tree for the rough Bergomi model~\cite{BFG15} and check the accuracy of the scheme.
+The rough Bergomi model satisfies the martingale property in Theorem~\ref{thm:JConv} (b) for $\rho\leq 0$ (see Gassiat~\cite{Gassiat19}).
+We construct a rough volatility tree for the rough Bergomi model~\cite{BFG16} and check the accuracy of the scheme.
 Figures~\ref{fig: rough_Bergomi_trees} and~\ref{fig: rough_Bergomi_trees2} show the fractional trees for different values of~$H$ and for $\rho\in\{-1,1\}$.
 Both pictures show a markedly different behaviour, but as a common property we observe that as~$H$ tends to~$1/2$, the tree structure somehow becomes simpler.